AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-purchase-orders.md

 ---
 # My Purchase Orders

 When Purchase Orders are [enabled for a company](purchase-order-flow.md), any order for a customer signed into a company user account is automatically created as a purchase order (PO).
-Company users with the required permissions can create, edit, and delete POs that they create, and the POs created by subordinate users.
+Company users with the required permissions can create, edit, and delete POs that they create, along with the POs created by subordinate users.

 ![My Purchase Orders](./assets/account-dashboard-my-purchase-orders.png)<!-- zoom -->